bidon-io/bidon-unity-plugin/Documentation~/ad-formats/Rewarded.md

 # Rewarded Ad

 > **Warning**
-> For a single instance of BidonRewardedAd, Load() and Show() can only be called once.
+> <br/>For a single instance of BidonRewardedAd, Load() and Show() can only be called once.
 Create a new instance for every new rewarded ad opportunity.

 ## Load Rewarded Ad